kevintruong/til/Deadlock, Part 2: Deadlock Conditions.md

 ## Dining Philosophers

 The Dining Philosophers problem is a classic synchronization problem.
 Imagine I invite N (let's say 5) philosophers to a meal.
 We will sit them at a table with 5 chopsticks (one between each philosopher).
-A philosopher alternates between eating and thinking.
-To eat the philosopher must pick up the two chop-sticks either side of their position.
+A philosopher alternates between wanting to eat or think.
+To eat the philosopher must pick up the two chopsticks either side of their position (the original problem required each philosopher to have two forks).
 However these chopsticks are shared with his neighbor.

 ![5DiningPhilosophers](https://raw.githubusercontent.com/wiki/angrave/SystemProgramming/5DiningPhilosophers.png)